Sirui-Xu/InterDiff/README.md

 - [BEHAVE](https://virtualhumans.mpi-inf.mpg.de/behave/): We use the BEHAVE dataset for the mesh-based interaction.
 - [HO-GCN](https://hiwilliamwwl.github.io/Learn-to-Predict-How-Humans-Manipulate-Large-Sized-Objects-From-Interactive-Motions-objects/): We use the presented dataset for the skeleton-based interaction.
 - [TEMOS](https://github.com/Mathux/TEMOS): We adopt the rendering code for HOI visualization.
-- [MDM](https://guytevet.github.io/mdm-page/): We use the MDM as the main framework.
+- [MDM](https://guytevet.github.io/mdm-page/): We use the MDM as the main architecture.